 The Hoe Ākau oversees the operations and provides governance for the Brokerage.
 The current group members are Caro McCaw and Vicki Lenihan.

 Dunedin Dream Brokerage runs with support from Dunedin City Council, Otago Chamber of Commerce and the Otago Polytechnic.
 The Brokerage receives funding from the Council.
 The Chamber provides overarching support as an ‘umbrella’ organisation and the Otago Polytechnic helps us with our Public Liability Insurance structure.
 We are looking for future project partners and funding opportunities, please contact the Broker if you are interested in beginning a dialogue with us about becoming involved.

 If you are a Building owner and interested in sharing your space here is some key information:

 • The Dunedin Dream Brokerage is a funded activity by Dunedin City Council aligning with the aims of Ara Toi Ōtepoti – the Dunedin Arts and Culture Strategy

-• Building owners provide the space rent-free for the period of the Brokered project
+• Building owners provide the space rent-free (or low cost) for the period of the Brokered project

 • While the activities we broker are for short term occupancy, these may lead to longer term paid leases at your discretion.
 At the very least your space will be cleaned, open to the public and become revitalised through its use.
 Our projects often attract media coverage, extending your property’s visibility further

 • Public Liability insurance - For the period of the Dream Brokerage project in your premises, insurance is covered by our partnership with the Otago Polytechnic

 • Easy to work with - While the Dunedin Dream Brokerage are an active and experienced group with arts expertise, you will just deal with one person, our Broker, who has experience in business management and arts sectors

-• A trusted process - We have been facilitating projects for over two years and have been mentored through a Wellington-based organisation (Letting Space) who have brokered 122 projects over the last 5 years, and recently won an award for their work
+• A trusted process - We have been facilitating projects for over three years and have been mentored through a Wellington-based organisation (Letting Space) who have brokered 122 projects over the last 5 years, and recently won an award for their work

 Property managers or owners interested in having their property listed with Dunedin Dream Brokerage should contact us (details above) and we will be in touch to discuss further the options for your building.